Kafū, aged forty-one.

 October 4th.

-I walked through Marunouchi, reached Kanda Furansho Shoin, and purchased two or three volumes of novels.
+I strolled through Marunouchi, came to the Kanda French Bookstore, and bought two or three volumes of novels.

 October 5th.

-The autumn rain fell incessantly, and the wind gradually strengthened.
+Autumn rain fell incessantly; the wind gradually intensified.

 October 6th.